Table of Contents Hide

 5 – 3rd Party Shopify App Installations

-There are 1000’s of apps in the Shopify App Store that allow you to add almost any kind of functionality to your store that you require.
+There are thousands of apps in the Shopify App Store that allow you to add almost any kind of functionality to your store that you require.
 This is great for store functionality but can be disastrous for your performance in the search engines if you start adding all kinds of functionality without fully understanding what implications these Apps have on your store’s SEO.

-Testing and analyzing before installing are essential.
+Testing and analyzing before installing is essential.
 3rd party app developers don’t care about your site’s performance in the search engines, they’re interested in selling you their App.
 One of our clients recently added an EPOS integration App to their store and it erased 6 months of work of on-site optimization as it stripped meta titles and descriptions from the whole store.

 Is Shopify Good For SEO?

 With so many technical SEO issues, I guess you’re wondering; so is Shopify good for SEO?
 Shopify is no different from any other platform.
 If you know and understand its limitations and you know its constraints, and you know how to SEO then Shopify can be extremely good for SEO.